 A team of health professionals will care for your child.
 They will first do these three treatments at the same time:

-- Dialysis to remove ammonia from his blood
+- Dialysis to remove ammonia from their blood

-- Feeding him supplements of sugars, fats, and amino acids
+- Feeding them supplements of sugars, fats, and amino acids

 - Medicines to remove extra nitrogen

 Long-term treatment can manage UCD symptoms.
-Your child will need frequent blood tests throughout his life to check ammonia levels.
-Stresses on his body -- like illness, injury, or surgery -- can cause his levels to rise.
-During those times, you’ll need to give him extra calories so his body has plenty of fuel.
+Your child will need frequent blood tests throughout their life to check ammonia levels.
+Stresses on their body -- like illness, injury, or surgery -- can cause their levels to rise.
+During those times, you’ll need to give them extra calories so their body has plenty of fuel.

 Long-term treatment will include: